ewhal/pomf-todo/README.md

 - Write release notes to docs
 - Write one test?
-- Sort translated pages to subfolders, such as `/pages/en/` and `/pages/ca/`
 - Disable issue tracker on git.pantsu.cat
   - Feature planned for Gogs 0.8.0 release
   - Disable on nginx side until then or modify Gogs code to return an error